s3co3wjy5tr2bdfj/Loquetier/kernel_src/README.md

 To meet the needs of Loquetier and support its computational flow design, we redesigned Punica’s kernel and named it the Segmented Multi-LoRA Multiplication (SMLM) kernel.
 It supports automatic gradient tracking in PyTorch, handles each LoRA linear layer independently for each module, reduces computational overhead, and avoids additional LoRA model preprocessing.

+We also fixed some bugs in Punica and applied some bug fixes to Flashinfer from its later commits.
+Therefore, we didn't add them as submodules.
+Some modules contribute to the work we are based on, but for the purpose of repository brevity, we removed modules that were not used.
+These modules and work can be reviewed in submodule repositories.

 ## Installation

 Since we modified the kernel, it is currently only available via build from source.